 Based on the pros & cons explained above, I recommend:

-On the other hand, your bike components will wear out quicker.
+However, your bike components will wear out quicker than just riding outside.
 Also, due to the drivetrain, bike trainers tend to be noisier.

-Smart bikes are suitable for passionate athletes or those with a dedicated training area where they can leave the bike all year round.
+Smart bikes are suitable for passionate athletes, people living in apartments, or those with a dedicated training area where they can leave the bike all year round.

 I hope you find this article helpful.
 Feel free to comment below.